SIC-POVMs from Stark units: Prime dimensions n^2+3: SIC components

 \section{SIC components}

-We now go to a Hilbert space of dimension $d = n^2+3 = p$ where $p$ is a prime number.
-As mentioned above, there may well be an infinite number of such dimensions \cite{Hardy}.
-In this section our task is to explain why we expect all these Hilbert spaces to contain a SIC fiducial vector of the general form given in eqs. \eqref{Psi1}--\eqref{eq:unnormfid}.
-The argument will hinge entirely on the Clifford group, and not at all on number theory.
-The fact that the dimension is a prime means that we will be able to avoid a number of complications, and the fact that this prime equals $1$ modulo $3$ leads to further simplifications.
-The background we need is given in Appendix~\ref{sec:AppB}.
+We now go to a Hilbert space of dimension $d = n^2+3$, and make the restriction that $d$ is odd.
+Our first task is to explain why we expect all these Hilbert spaces to contain a SIC fiducial vector of the general form given in eqs. (\ref{Psi1})--(\ref{eq:unnormfid}).
+We will then explain what symmetries this fiducial vector is expected to have, and how a certain cyclic subgroup of the Clifford group is expected to permute its components.
+All our expectations will eventually receive considerable support from the results we report.

+The background we need on the Clifford group is given in Appendix \ref{sec:AppB}.
+The Clifford group contains a copy of the symplectic group $SL(2, \ZZ_d)$ as a factor group.
+The unitary representatives of the symplectic group are called symplectic unitaries.
+In general a symplectic unitary transforms a SIC vector into another SIC vector, usually in a different but unitarily equivalent SIC.
+A symplectic unitary that leaves some SIC vectors invariant and permutes the remaining vectors in that SIC among themselves is said to give rise to a symmetry of that SIC.
+An important example of a symplectic unitary (not giving a symmetry) is the Fourier matrix $U_F$, arising as

+where the global phase factor was chosen so that the matrix elements belong to the cyclotomic field generated by the $d$th roots of unity.
+It can be used to interchange the generators of the Weyl--Heisenberg group, $U_FXU_F^{-1}= Z$.

+For our first task we will rely on a conjecture based on evidence from numerical searches, saying that when $d = n^2+3$ is odd then it is possible to find a SIC fiducial vector $\Psi_R$ that is left invariant by complex conjugation \cite{Andrew}.
+Complex conjugation is in fact an anti-unitary operation appearing in our representation of the extended Clifford group, but for the moment all we need to know is that $\Psi_R$ is a real vector.
+Because the operator $X$ is real, this implies that the overlap $\langle \Psi_R|X|\Psi_R\rangle$ is also real.
+Its absolute value is determined by the SIC condition, but we will make an additional assumption about its sign.
+The existence of an almost flat fiducial vector then follows from a known theorem \cite{Roy, Mahdad} whose proof we will now repeat.